 4Corresponding author, chhaya.werner@idiv.de

-5University affiliation?
+5 Department of Community Ecology, Helmholtz Centre for Environmental Research - UFZ, Theodor-Lieser- Straße 4, D-06120 Halle, Germany

 Author contributions: AE designed and established the full eDiValo experiment, and CW designed the seedling trait experiment.
 MJ, and CW collected lab and field data and conducted the analyses.
 All authors contributed to the writing of the manuscript and approved the final submission.